whatscottcodes/vacc_needed_script/README.md

 ## Requirements

-All required packages are in the requirements.txt file.
+Only requires paceutils to be installed in the environment - use pip install e <local_path/to/pace_utils>.
 There is also an included environment.yml file for setting up a conda environment.

 ### PaceUtils
 Requires that the paceutils package to be installed.
 Can be found at http://github.com/whatscottcodes/paceutils.